Get the facts

 Misconception: “1080 causes silent forests”

-Aerial 1080 operations are among the most effective tools for controlling introduced predators such as rats, stoats, and possums.
-Long-term studies show that reducing predator pressure leads to clear rebounds in native bird populations and the recovery of forest ecosystems.
+Decades of research, operations and operations show that aerially-applied 1080 bait is the most effective method for controlling introduced predators such as rats, stoats, and possums over large, remote areas.
+Long-term studies show that reducing predation pressure leads to clear rebounds in native bird populations and the recovery of forest ecosystems.
 Far from falling silent, forests typically grow louder and more vibrant after 1080 drops.
-Extensive monitoring also shows no harmful effects on invertebrates.
+Monitoring also shows no harmful effects on invertebrate populations.

 Some key findings:

-• Kākā breed more successfully and produce more fledglings after predator control (Greene et al. 2004).
+Kākā breed more successfully and produce more fledglings after predator control (Malham & Elliott 2023).

 Independent reviews, including from the Parliamentary Commissioner for the Environment, support these findings and confirm that 1080 is a critical conservation tool.

-Fact: 1080 is a uniquely suitable tool for New Zealand’s environment.
+Fact: 1080 is a tool uniquely suited for New Zealand’s native environment.

 Misconception: “Other countries have banned 1080”